Canon 300D vs 750D

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was released into a lower priced segment (17 percent cheaper at launch).

 - More modern: Reflects 11 years and 5 months of technical progress since the 300D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 750D is the clear winner of the contest (14 : 1 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the 750D is the clear winner of the contest (20 : 1 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.